 I think the face on this purple lightbulb is my favourite!
 The eyes are further apart from each other but closer to the mouth.
 And the mouth is more flat.
 But they are the exact same stitches as the pink bulb!

 These little felt lightbulb ornaments are the perfect accompaniment for my Christmas ornament pattern set, available in the shop.
 There are 10 patterns, including the gnome, mushroom, stocking, mitten and tree pictured here.

-In case you missed it above, here is the sign up box for this DIY Christmas ornament pattern:
+Here is the sign up box for this DIY Christmas ornament pattern: